 Tobacco is an important commercial crop grown in India.
-It occupies the third position in the world with an annual production of about 725 Million Kgs.
+It occupies the third position in the world with an annual production of about 800 Million Kgs.
 Of the different types grown, flue-cured tobacco, country tobacco, burley, bidi, rustica and chewing tobacco are considered important.
-India, as an exporter of tobacco, ranks sixth in the world next to Brazil, China, USA, Malawi and Italy.
+India stands 3rd in production of tobacco and in exports, Brazil and USA are ahead of India.

-Tobacco and tobacco products earn a whopping annual sum of about Rs.15502.38 Cr. to the national exchequer by way of excise revenue, and Rs.4210.41 Cr.
-(2010-11) by way of foreign exchange.
+Tobacco and tobacco products earn a whopping annual sum of about Rs.19,891.50 Cr. to the national exchequer by way of excise duty, and Rs.4979 Cr. by way of foreign exchange during the year 2012-13.
 Furthermore, tobacco is a source of gainful employment.
 Several lakhs of people thrive on this weed crop.

 Flue-cured Virginia tobacco is the principal type grown in the states of Andhra Pradesh and Karnataka under varied agro-climatic conditions.
 It is grown in the light soils of Karnataka as rain-fed crop and in the heavy soils of Andhra Pradesh under conserved moisture in the aftermath of Southwest monsoon rains.
 The crop is grown under irrigated conditions in the Northern Light Soils (NLS) of Andhra Pradesh and Eastern Light Soils (ELS) of Orissa and as a semi-monsoon crop in Southern Light Soils (SLS) of Andhra Pradesh.
 Thus, India is endowed with a vast potential to produce different types of tobacco so as to cater to the interests of the discerning customers.